 A number of shaped characteristics are provided.
-An inverse definite minimum time (IDMT) characteristic is selected from IEC, ANSI or manufacturer specific curves using 51-n Char.
+An inverse definite minimum time (IDMT) characteristic is selected from IEC, ANSI or user specific curves using 51-n Char.
 A time multiplier is applied to the characteristic curves using the 51-n Time Mult setting.
 Alternatively, a definite time lag delay (DTL) can be chosen using 51-n Char.
 When Definite Time Lag (DTL) is selected the time multiplier is not applied and the 51-n Delay (DTL) setting is used instead.
-The full list of operating curves is given in Section 2 - 'Settings and Instruments Guide'.
-Operating curve characteristics are illustrated in Section 3 - 'Performance Specification'.
+The full list of operating curves is given in Chapter 2 - 'Settings and Instruments Guide'.
+Operating curve characteristics are illustrated in Chapter 3 - 'Performance Specification'.

-The 51-n Reset setting can apply a definite time delayed reset, or when configured as an ANSI characteristic an ANSI (DECAYING) reset.
-If ANSI (DECAYING) reset is selected for an IEC characteristic, the reset will be instantaneous.
+The 51-n Reset setting can apply a definite time delayed reset, or when the operation is configured as an IEC or ANSI or user characteristic if the reset is selected as (IEC/ANSI) DECAYING reset the associated reset curve will be used.
 The reset mode is significant where the characteristic has reset before issuing a trip output - see 'Applications Guide'.